Adaptive variational Bayes: Optimality, computation and applications: Introduction

+\item \textbf{Regularization via variational approximation.} In fact, under the theoretical conditions we formulate in our main theory, of which a key part is related to the choice of a prior, the original posterior distribution can contract adaptively also.
+In this regard, our theory does not reveal a theoretical merit of the adaptive variational posterior over the original posterior.
+However, we find that there is a situation where the adaptive variational posterior is guaranteed to behave well while the original posterior is not.
+This phenomenon, which we refer to as \textit{implicit variational Bayes regularization}, comes from the choice of variational families.

+\item \textbf{Theoretical justification of the use of quasi-likelihood.} We consider the use of quasi-likelihoods in the proposed adaptive variational Bayes framework.
+We formulate conditions on quasi-likelihoods under which adaptive contraction rates are achieved by variational quasi-posteriors.
+We apply the general result to stochastic block models and nonparametric regression with sub-Gaussian errors. \end{enumerate}

 The rest of the paper is organized as follows.
 We first introduce some notation in the rest of this section.
 In \cref{sec:method}, we develop a general framework for adaptive variational Bayes inference.
 Concretely, we provide a design of the prior distribution and variational family, and describe a general and simple scheme for computation of the proposed variational posterior.
-In \cref{sec:theory}, we study contraction properties of the proposed variational posterior including oracle rates, adaptivity and model selection consistency.
-In \cref{sec:dnn}, we apply our general results to variational deep learning for a number of statistical problems.
-In \cref{sec:compare}, we compare our adaptive variational posterior with the model selection variational posterior proposed by \cite{zhang2020convergence} both theoretically and empirically.
-In \cref{sec:particle}, we propose a particle-based approach for a construction of a prior distribution and variational family, which simplifies theoretical conditions to derive contraction properties.
-In \cref{sec:quasi}, we study theoretical properties of variational quasi-posteriors where the usual likelihood function is replaced with an alternative quasi-likelihood.
+In \cref{sec:theory}, we study the contraction properties of the proposed variational posterior, including oracle rates, adaptivity and model selection properties.
+In \cref{sec:dnn}, we apply our general results to variational deep learning.
+In \cref{sec:sparse}, we propose an approach by which the adaptive variational Bayes is applicable even when the number of individual models is quite large.
+In \cref{sec:regularization}, we study the implicit variational Bayes regularization and derive adaptive contraction rates using this regularization effect.
+In \cref{sec:quasi}, we study the theoretical properties of variational quasi-posteriors where the usual likelihood function is replaced with an alternative quasi-likelihood.